-The Company separated 4 titled concessions resulting in 4,000 hectares out of the Gaban claim block and renamed them the Yang Gold Project.
+The Company separated 4 titled concessions encompassing 4,000 hectares from the Gaban project and renamed the area the Yang Gold Project.
 The Yang concessions are located roughly 5 kilometres ("km") south of the main Gaban block adjacent to Palamina's Yin concession.
 The Yang and Yin concessions completely cover an Artificial Intelligence ("AI") target generated by Goldspot Discoveries for Palamina.
-Winshear agreed to wave its two km area of influence surrounding the Yang concessions to allow Palamina to stake the Yin claims.
+The AI target covered by the Yang and Yin claims hosts the same structural and geological features and settings as a similar sized AI target covering the Mucumayo mine area to the southeast.
+Winshear agreed to waive its 2 km area of influence surrounding the Yang concessions to allow Palamina to stake the Yin claims.